Prazma/zetal/README.md

 Z.E.T.A.L is an AI project by **Alpha Company** hosted by **Prazma**.
 Z.E.T.A.L will learn many OS and UI programs to operate tasks.
 Z.E.T.A.L can be used in almost all businesses and households.

 ### Version
-* The Current Version is : MARK IV
+* The Current Version is : MARK V

 ### Resources
 * [Wikipedia](https://wikipedia.org)